razi2809/server-side-card-app/README.md

-# RazicardApp
+# server-side-card-app

 ## Introduction

-RazicardApp is a comprehensive Node.js application designed to streamline card management operations.
+card-app-backEnd is a comprehensive Node.js application designed to streamline card management operations.
 Built on Ubuntu, this application leverages the power of Express.js, offering robust API endpoints for various card-related functionalities.
 The application is secured using JWT (JSON Web Tokens) and utilizes Joi for request validation, bcrypt for password hashing, Morgan for logging, and CORS for cross-origin resource sharing.

 ## Features